caiks/TBOT02/README.md

 ```
 Both `data009` and `model026` have been copied over to the [TBOT02 workspace repository](https://github.com/caiks/TBOT02_ws).

 Now let us consider how we might be able to *induce* a *model* with a similar *likelihood* dynamically, i.e. with *events* streaming in in real time.
+This functionality is implemented in the `AlignmentActive` repository.

-The accumulated *history* of a dynamic system would eventually use impracticable amounts of memory so we will only be able to keep a fixed maximum *size* of past *events* and these will be at the *substrate level*.
+The accumulated *history* of a dynamic system would eventually use impracticable amounts of memory so we will only be able to keep a fixed maximum *size* of past *events*.
 A new *event* will be appended to the past *history* in sequence until the maximum *size* is reached.
 After that the new *event* will overwrite the oldest *event* using clock arithmetic.

-In order to minimise the memory required for large *models*, only a leaf *slice* of past *events* will be *shuffled* and have the *underlying model levels applied* (if necessary) in preparation for *fud induction* by the *layerer*.
+In order to minimise the memory required for large *models*, only a leaf *slice* of past *events* will be selected and the resultant *slice history* *shuffled* in preparation for *fud induction* by the *layerer*.
 We must therefore keep a list of the leaf *slice variable* for each of the past *events* and the corresponding inverse map from leaf *slice variable* to its set of *events*.

-When a new *event* arrives, the entire *model* will be *applied* to it to determine its *slice*.
+When a new *event* arrives, the *model* will be *applied* to it to determine its *slice*.
+Instead of *applying* the entire *model*, only *fud* along the *in-slice* path will be *applied*, thus avoiding the exponential increase in *application* time as the *models* become larger.
 The new *event* will be appended to the past *history* and the *slice* list and map will be updated.
 If the current *slice size* exceeds some threshold the *slice history* will be *modelled* by the *layerer*, and the new *fud*, if any, will be added to the *model*.
 The *events* of the *slice history* will now have new *slice variables derived* from the *fud* and the parent *slice*, so the past *slice* list and map will be updated with the new children *slices*.

 Now let us consider what the *slice* threshold should be.
 We *induced* a *fud* on a *history* of increasingly large *sizes* taken from the beginning of the random region *substrate* formed by `data009`, and calculated the *implied diagonal valency percent* and the *likelihood* of each,
 ```